12 Leadership Theories and Styles for Managers

 Leadership skills, like most abilities in life, must be earned through practice and hard work.
 However, there are many different ways to be a good leader.
 In fact, great leaders often incorporate different types of management styles at different times.

-In this post, the experts at Sling will share 10 types of management styles for effective leadership so that you can take your management skills—and your business—to the next level.
+In this post, we’ll share the most common types of management styles for effective leadership so that you can take your management skills — and your business — to the next level.

-The simple, and perhaps somewhat disappointing, answer is that there is no method of leadership that is always superior to all other types of management styles.
+Put simply, there is no one method of leadership that is always superior to all other types of management styles.

 The best types of management styles are flexible, adaptive, and appropriate for the given circumstances.
 This is true because different situations call for different kinds of leadership.